Cray-HPE/docs-csm/operations/iuf/workflows/upgrade_csm_and_additional_products_with_iuf.md

-# Upgrade CSM and additional products with IUF
+# Upgrade CSM and Additional Products with IUF

 This procedure is used when performing an upgrade of Cray System Management (CSM) along with additional HPE Cray EX software products at the same time.
 This procedure would be used when